DonovanBrowne/Hi-Fi-Prototype-Sneaker-Website/README.md

-# Hi-Fi-Prototype-Sneaker-Website
+# LDN Sneakers Hi-Fi prototype
+### Overview
-A high fidelity prototype for a fictional sneaker shopping site called LDN Sneakers
+A high fidelity prototype for the fictional sneaker shopping site "LDN Sneakers".
+The protorype is built using html, css and javascript using the Bootstrap front end library.